openforis/sepal-doc/docs/source/cookbook/planet_mosaic.rst

 Retrieve
 --------

-Click the :btn:`<fas fa-cloud-download-alt>` tab, the retrieve panel will be displayed, you can select which bands or indexes to download, specify the output scale, and destination.
+Click the :btn:`<fa-solid fa-cloud-download-alt>` tab, the retrieve panel will be displayed, you can select which bands or indexes to download, specify the output scale, and destination.

 .. thumbnail:: ../_images/cookbook/planet_mosaic/retrieve.png
     :title: the last panel of the planet mosaic: the exportation